ugowe/swift-interfaceBuilder-readme-ios-0616/README.md

 ![Xcode](.images/xcode01.png)

 Take a look at the file listing on the left-hand side of the window.
-You should see two `.storyboard' files: `Main.storyboard` and `LaunchScreen.storyboard`.
+You should see two `.storyboard` files: `Main.storyboard` and `LaunchScreen.storyboard`.

 ![File listing](.images/xcode02.png)